RagnarB83/ash-documentation/docs/Highlevel_CC_CBS_workflows.rst

 Enthalpies of formation are a common quantity for describing the stability of molecules, referring to the relative energy of the molecule with respect to its elements in their standard state.
 The most direct way of calculating the enthalpy of formation is usually via the atomization energy where one calculates the energy of the molecule relative to its atomic components and then via the known experimental enthalpies of formation of the atoms one can derive the enthalpy of formation.
-Note th
-The atomization energy, however, tends to be the most difficult quantity to calculate accurately as it requires the calculation to accurately capture all associated electron correlation effects, possible relativistic and vibratational effects.
+The atomization energy, however, tends to be the most difficult quantity to calculate accurately as it requires the calculation to accurately capture all associated electron correlation effects, possible relativistic and vibratational effects associated with turning a molecule into its constitutent atoms.

-Atomization energies and formation enthalpies can be straightforwardly calculated in ASH, via the tools of : CC_CBS_Theory, thermochemprotol_reaction function and the FormationEnthalpy function.
+Atomization energies and formation enthalpies can be straightforwardly calculated in ASH, via the tools of : **CC_CBS_Theory**, **thermochemprotol_reaction** function and the **FormationEnthalpy** function.

 Shown below is a script for calculating the atomization energy of methane.
 As before, we must create the necessary fragments: methane, C and H (making sure to specify the correct spin multiplicites).